junchaoshi/sports1.1/README.md

     4. Download the high confidence tRNA sequences (X-tRNAs.fa) and high confidence mature tRNA sequences (X-mature-tRNAs.fa) in .fa format from GtRNAdb (http://gtrnadb.ucsc.edu/) and put the files X-mature-tRNAs.fa and X-tRNAs.fa into the defined folder address: \<your_defined_address\>; (optional)

+    5. Download mitocondrial tRNA sequences from mitotRNAdb (http://mttrna.bioinf.uni-leipzig.de/mtDataOutput/) in .fa format and reformat the file X_mito-tRNA.fa by using the scripts provided below and put the generated files X-mt_tRNA.fa and X-mt_tRNA_CCA.fa into the defined folder address: \<your_defined_address\>; (optional)

+    `mt_tRNA_transfer.pl X_mito-tRNA.fa X-mt_tRNA`

-    5. Download the noncoding RNA sequences in .fa format from Ensembl database (http://ensemblgenomes.org/) and put the file X_ensembl_ncrna.fa into the defined folder address: \<your_defined_address\>; (optional)
+    6. Download the noncoding RNA sequences in .fa format from Ensembl database (http://ensemblgenomes.org/) and put the file X_ensembl_ncrna.fa into the defined folder address: \<your_defined_address\>; (optional)

-    6. Download and extract the noncoding RNA sequences in .fa format from Rfam database (http://ensemblgenomes.org/) and put the file X_rfam_ncrna.fa into the defined folder address: \<your_defined_address\>; (optional)
+    7. Download and extract the noncoding RNA sequences in .fa format from Rfam database (http://ensemblgenomes.org/) and put the file X_rfam_ncrna.fa into the defined folder address: \<your_defined_address\>; (optional)

-    7. Download and extract the noncoding RNA sequences belong to the species in .fa format from Rfam database (https://rfam.xfam.org/) and put the file X_rfam.fa into the defined folder address: \<your_defined_address\>; (optional)
+    8. Download and extract the noncoding RNA sequences belong to the species in .fa format from Rfam database (https://rfam.xfam.org/) and put the file X_rfam.fa into the defined folder address: \<your_defined_address\>; (optional)

-    8. Download piRNA sequences in .fa format from piRNA databases and put the file X_piRNA.fa into the defined folder address: \<your_defined_address\>. (optional)
+    9. Download piRNA sequences in .fa format from piRNA databases and put the file X_piRNA.fa into the defined folder address: \<your_defined_address\>. (optional)

 2. Type following command in terminal: